How to Count Lines of Code in Bitbucket to Decide what SonarQube License You Need

 We should note that the total LOC we get in each case shows the number of lines added minus lines deleted for all branches.
 Due to these peculiarities, some repos may have negative LOC numbers, so it might be useful to look at the LOC for a default branch and compare it to the LOC for all branches.

-If you would like to learn how to get this information, write here in the comments or create a request in our Help Center, and we’ll cover it in future posts!
+If you would like to learn how to get this information with the help of Awesome Graphs for Bitbucket, write here in the comments or create a request in our Help Center, and we’ll assist you.

-You can also check how to search for commits in Bitbucket, read our blog post that suggests three different ways of how you can do this.
+If you also looking to search for commits in Bitbucket, our blog post suggests three different ways to do this.